-Now that a portion of the Express Lane is open you can visit the Central Texas Regional Mobility Authority website for information about tolling and get historical toll rate info or real-time toll rates.
+Now that the Express Lanes are open you can visit the Central Texas Regional Mobility Authority website for information about tolling and get historical toll rate info or real-time toll rates.

 About the MoPac Improvement Project

-The MoPac Improvement Project will give drivers the option to bypass congestion on the 11-mile stretch of MoPac between Parmer Lane and Cesar Chavez Street and get to their destination without delay.
-A printable fact sheet is also available for the project.
+The MoPac Improvement Project added one variably priced toll lane in each direction to an 11-mile stretch of MoPac between Parmer Lane and Cesar Chavez Street.
 A separate study is underway to look at improvements on MoPac from Cesar Chavez south to Slaughter Lane.
 For more information visit mopacsouth.com.
 Historical information about the process that led to completion of the Express Lanes can be found below.

 MoPac is one of Austin's most important arteries, serving as a key route to downtown and points beyond.
 As a primary alternative to Interstate 35, MoPac carries more than 180,000 cars and trucks each day.
 By 2030, MoPac is projected to serve more than 320,000 cars a day.

 In July 2010, at the urging of local and state leaders, the Central Texas Regional Mobility Authority (Mobility Authority), the Texas Department of Transportation (TxDOT), the City of Austin, and Capital Metro (CapMetro) launched an environmental study to look at options for improving mobility in the corridor.

 The environmental study was completed in August 2012 with a Finding of No Significant Impact.
 The study found that Express Lanes with variable pricing were the preferred alternative for addressing long term mobility issues in the corridor.